decarcerateutah/decarcerateutah.github.io/_posts/2021-03-29-Abolitionist-Look-Recommendations-from-Salt-Lake-City-Racial-Equity-in-Policing-Commission.md

 {% include image.html
   filename="/images/teasers/If all lives mattered....JPG"
-  alt="If all lives matter 'cause all are created equal, why are some people more equal than others?" width="70%"
+  alt="quilted tapestry with the text - If all lives matter 'cause all are created equal, why are some people more equal than others?" width="100%"
 %}

 # Introduction
 [The Racial Equity in Policing Commission](https://www.slc.gov/boards/racial-equity-in-policing-commission/) was created in the summer of 2020 after countless protests against police violence and calls for defunding the Salt Lake City Police Department (SLCPD).
 They formed with a mission to “address and improve the disparate outcomes seen in the interactions between the Salt Lake City Police Department and communities of color compared to White [sic] residents, as well as the internal disparities that exist within the department.”

 They have presented recommendations to the city council several times, but published their first set of recommendations for the public on March 2nd, 2021.
-You can [read it in full here](https://www.dropbox.com/s/pi79esjideoqwyc/Recommendations%20from%20REP.pdf?dl=0).
+You can [read it in full here](https://slc.primegov.com/Portal/viewer?id=17370&type=2).

 There are three main areas of concern that the commission presented recommendations for.
 They are:
 1. DEMOGRAPHIC CONCERNS RELATED TO FIELD TRAINING OFFICERS (FTO)